bipsec/bipsec/README.md

 </p>

 ## 🌟 Projects
- - Bangla Dictionary Pypi Module: It's a pypi module that can serve as a dictionary with some new features.
+ - Bangla Dictionary PyPI Module: It's a pypi module that can serve as a dictionary with some new features.
  - Online Bangla Dictionary - Created one Bangla Dictionary from scratch and currently it's on production level development and will be public soon.
  - Reputation Management System: Us medical reviews analysis and predicting appropriate service for users as well as doctors and nurses.
 Technologies used: [Python, Django, Machine Learning].
  - Word Sense Disambiguation: Detecting the appropriate sense of a word in a context.
 Technologies used: [Natural Language Processing, Machine Learning].